Cavein254/cnotes/contributing.md

 ```

-### Step 7: Pull the latest changes from upstream into your local repository
+### Step 7: Pull the latest changes from upstream into your local repository :airplane:

 Before you start making any changes to your local files, it's a good practice to first synchronize your local repository with the project repository.